vo-vuong/rag_chatbot/README.md

 1. **Configure LLM**: Set up your OpenAI API key in the sidebar
 2. **Select Language**: Choose document language (English by default, or Vietnamese)
-3. **Upload Documents**: Navigate to the Upload page to add CSV files
+3. **Upload Documents**: Navigate to the Upload page to add CSV and PDF files
 4. **Process Documents**: Select chunking strategy and process your files
+   - **PDF files**: Automatic OCR processing for images, semantic chunking
+   - **CSV files**: Text-based processing with simple chunking
 5. **Save to Vector DB**: Store processed chunks in Qdrant for retrieval
 6. **Chat**: Ask questions about your uploaded documents on the main chat page
 7. **Manage Collections**: Use the Data Management page to create, view, and manage vector collections